TaylorDelta/RoombaRos2Control/README.md

 # Roomba Hardware Interface and ROS2 Controller

 This project implements a ROS2 hardware interface and controller for the iRobot® Roomba® using the Serial Command Interface (SCI) specification.
-It provides a seamless way to control Roomba's movement via the Diff Drive Controller in ROS2.
+It provides a seamless way to control Roomba's movement via the Feedforward Controller in ROS2.
 Make sure to use the right branch for your version.
-Currently available: 500er and 600er.
+Currently available: 500er and 600er and 600er with feedforward control.

 ## Features